Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 $function_name = $parameters[$start+1] . "_" . strtolower($_SERVER['REQUEST_METHOD']);

 ```
-This will append the method to the function name, just like how we named our function in the controller, Simple isn't it.
+This will append the method to the function name, just like how we named our function in the controller.
+Simple isn't it?

-### Model
+### 5. Model

- The **Model** is the memory of the MVC and you cannot create a truly functional and dynamic app without database.
+ The **Model** is the memory of the MVC, and you cannot create a truly functional and dynamic app without database.

 These methods were implemented: